Part 4 of a 5-part series.

 I can do this because I’ve been enabled to recognize something as suspicious, and it’s been made easy for me to report it.
 A single click of a button within the email client ensures that there is no process to forget, and if I really do catch one, I get timely feedback thanking me.
 I pat myself on the back, and am motivated and more inclined to report in the future as I know I’m making a difference.

 Next and last in this series, we’ll look at Uncomfortable Truth #5 – Most organizations are unable to effectively respond to phishing attacks.
-Until then, learn more about anti-phishing trends in our State of Phishing Defense 2019 report.
+Until then, you can learn more about our holistic phishing detection and response (PDR) solution here.

 All third-party trademarks referenced by Cofense whether in logo form, name form or product form, or otherwise, remain the property of their respective holders, and use of these trademarks in no way indicates any relationship between Cofense and the holders of the trademarks.